gmirsky/-terraform_aws_batch_csv_processor-/README.md

 the CSV file from S3 by streaming the contents.

 The parameters to the batch job are the S3 bucket and key for the file:

 * _bucket_ is the S3 bucket parameter
 * _path_ is the path to the S3 object to read

-By default, the job will read the [IRS 990 public dataset](https://aws.amazon.com/public-datasets/irs-990/) for 2017.